bvgastel/xmas/design/decision/README-C++-TOOLS.md

 ## Final Conclusion

+There is no *best library* it all depends on the needs.
+Boost covers a wide range of good solutions
 Because this project is standalone and the main needs are serialization for local storage, communication between processes on the same machine which are related to each other.
-It already uses JSON for serialization and communication between processes are C++ objects structures.
+If communication between processes is local and based on C++ objects then Protocol Buffers doesn't add advantages.
-Also multi threading, array's , regular expressions are some of the mechanisms that this project needs.
-So Boost is the most appropriate choice because it covers all those needs.
+Also multi threading, array's, regular expressions are some of the mechanisms that this project will possible need.
+So Boost is the most appropriate choice because it covers many of those mechanisms.
 It is always possible to use Avro or MessagePack next to Boost because these are focused on serialization based on JSON.